What Makes Robinhood Markets, Inc. (HOOD) a Strong Momentum Stock: Buy Now?

 For HOOD, shares are up 6.76% over the past week while the Zacks Financial - Investment Bank industry is flat over the same time period.
 Shares are looking quite well from a longer time frame too, as the monthly price change of 36.57% compares favorably with the industry's 3.7% performance as well.

 While any stock can see its price increase, it takes a real winner to consistently beat the market.
 That is why looking at longer term price metrics -- such as performance over the past three months or year -- can be useful as well.
-Shares of Robinhood Markets, Inc. Have increased 39.97% over the past quarter, and have gained 107.84% in the last year.
-In comparison, the S&P 500 has only moved 12.01% and 33.87%, respectively.
+Over the past quarter, shares of Robinhood Markets, Inc. Have risen 39.97%, and are up 107.84% in the last year.
+On the other hand, the S&P 500 has only moved 12.01% and 33.87%, respectively.

 Investors should also take note of HOOD's average 20-day trading volume.
 Volume is a useful item in many ways, and the 20-day average establishes a good price-to-volume baseline; a rising stock with above average volume is generally a bullish sign, whereas a declining stock on above average volume is typically bearish.
 Right now, HOOD is averaging 18,534,596 shares for the last 20 days.